 “These beasts are truly fascinating to see, and some people may think they resemble the dinosaurs,” Cooper said.
-“It’s hard to image them walking and swimming through our world today, yet some of today’s insects, amphibians and other animals trace their origins to these creatures.
+“It’s hard to image them walking and swimming through our world today, yet life as we know it today traces its origins to some of these creatures.
 We hope everyone who visits Permian Monsters will be inspired to take care of our precious world.”

 The Art and Science of Permian Monsters

 Permian Monsters blends art and science with a collection of new vivid artwork created through the vision of award-winning paleo-artist Julius Csotonyi.
 Visitors will see casts of fossilized skeletons, scientifically accurate 3D sculptures, and full-size beasts including seven that move with animatronics.